Concrete Imaging & Scanning Services in CT, NY, NJ, MA, RI

 Detect Objects Embedded Within a Variety of Concrete Structures

-Before drilling, cutting, or coring through concrete structures, our concrete imaging and scanning services can help you determine the location and depth of the following six objects commonly embedded within them:
+Before drilling, cutting, or coring through concrete structures, our concrete imaging and scanning services can help you determine the location and depth of the following six objects commonly embedded within concrete:

 Detect Voids & Map Deteriorating Areas of Concrete

-Our concrete imaging and scanning services can help you determine the following structural information of older concrete structures:
+Our concrete imaging and scanning services can also help you inspect older concrete structures to obtain the following information:

 The Location of Voids